 When creating templates for a lab, journal, or organization, you often have:

-- Standard information that stays the same (lab name, venue, affiliations)
+Standard information that stays the same (lab name, venue, affiliations)

-- Common abbreviations and references
+Common abbreviations and references

-- Organization-specific settings
+Organization-specific settings

-By moving these to a separate file, template users see a cleaner curvenote.yml
+By moving these to a separate file, template users see a cleaner curvenote.yml with only the fields they need to customize.

 Basic Structure¶

-Create a base configuration file (e.g., _curvenote-base.yml
+Create a base configuration file (e.g., _curvenote-base.yml):

 # _curvenote-base.yml